 - What lessons is my Spirit Animal trying to teach me?

-Through this journaling exercise, over time, you have created your own personal short list of animals which can help you to identify your Guardian Animal to learn the lessons it is trying to teach you.
+Through this journaling exercise, over time, you have created your own personal shortlist of animals which can help you to identify your Guardian Animal to learn the lessons it is trying to teach you.

 Seeing Animals through Meditation

 Meditation is by far the most used technique to figure out what their Spirit Animal is, and the best way to contact yours.
 It will train your mind to be clear and receptive.
-Here is a short meditation your can use to find your Spirit Animal:
+Here is a short meditation you can use to find your Spirit Animal: